seng438-winter-2022/seng438-a4-nickknapton12/Assignment4-ReportTemplate.md

 This mutant replaces the addition between "this.lower / 2.0" and "this.upper / 2.0" and replaces it with subtraction.
 This mutant was then killed by our original test suite as the output for all test cases completely changes.
 For example our test with a range of -1,1 expects a return of 0, however with this mutant the return becomes (-1 / 2) - (1 / 2) = -1 and thus the test case fails and mutant is killed.

 ### shift : removed call to org/jfree/data/util/ParamChecks::nullNotPermitted -> SURVIVED
+This mutant removes the call to nullNotPermitted at the start of the function completely.
+This mutant survived in our original test suite as we didnt create a test that gave a null Range.
+This caused all our original unit tests to pass as none of them utilized this function call.

 ### contains : greater than to less or equal -> KILLED